stb-mateusz/css3-animate-it/README.md

 animations.css is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ## Contributing
 Pull requests are the way to go here.
-I apologise in advance for the slow action on pull requests and issues.
+I apologize in advance for the slow action on pull requests and issues.

-CSS3-Animate-it by a href="http://jackonthe.net/" target="_Blank">Jack Mccourt</a>
+CSS3-Animate-it by <a href="http://jackonthe.net/" target="_Blank">Jack Mccourt</a>